karan236/Algorithm-Visualizer/README.md

 ## Contribution:
-*Feel free to add some code to our repo but make sure to do it in a different branch and then send us a pull request*
+*Feel free to add some code, simply clonr the repo and send us a pull request*